charly/nexter/README.md

 ## TODO

+- (feature) group/havings logic
+- (test) viewhelper
 - (docs) How it works
 - (feature) Joins ?
 - (docs) previous/next through ctrl (not preloaded)
+- (fix) for nil values you need a reorder with default delimiter

 ## Contributing